Sociocracy and Healthier Organizations

 It was a great pleasure to interview Adrian Perreau, who is a consultant, trainer, and frequent speaker at international conferences.

-Adrian said that he was introduced to the world of socioacracy at the hands of James Priest, who is one of the creators of this trend.
+Adrian said that he was introduced to the world of sociocracy at the hands of James Priest, who is one of the creators of this trend.
 For Adrian, Sociocracy combines Agile and Lean principles with tools for governance and decision-making at levels that go beyond a team.
 According to him it is important that organizations have their strategy defined at all levels, know how they are going to carry out operations, and are clear about how governance decisions will be made.
-Sociacracy provides tools to make governance decisions, decisions that will affect other decisions in the future.
+Sociocracy provides tools to make governance decisions, decisions that will affect other decisions in the future.

-Speaking of the tools provided by Sociacracy, Adrian mentioned among the most valuable are the Organization in Circles, where circles are groups of people who, within a field of competency or domain, can make decisions for themselves.
+Speaking of the tools provided by Sociocracy, Adrian mentioned among the most valuable is the Organization in Circles, where circles are groups of people who, within a field of competency or domain, can make decisions for themselves.
 The people in this circle are based on the principle of equivalence, which is that every person who will be affected by a decision can take part in making it.

 He explained that the circles and sub-circles end up creating a space of delegation within which effective decisions can be made without managers having to be present.
 Circles and sub-circles communicate and exchange information through a two-way double bond, which basically involves having representatives of super- and sub-circles interacting and carrying information in and out of their respective circles.